The added-value of UX Design

 - The high street analogy

-- Matching needs
+- Matching business needs to target users

 - Finding quick fixes